cjm96/WDM_GW_wavelets/_sources/theory.rst.txt

    :align: center
    :width: 90%

-   The WDM wavelets plotted in the time (top) and frequency (right) domains for selected values of :math:`n` and :math:`m`.
+   The WDM wavelets plotted in both time (top) and frequency (right) domain for selected :math:`n` and :math:`m`.
-   The main plot shows a grid of time-frequency shaded to indicate where the wavelets have significant support.
+   The main plot shows a time-frequency grid shaded to indicate where the wavelets have support.

 .. _fig-WDM_wavelets_animate: